France Company Formation

-France company formation offers the société à responsabilité limitée (SARL) structure, with applicants required to register for VAT (a four-week process) and appoint a French chartered accountant to handle company business.
-The total formation process takes one month.
+France company formation offers the société à responsabilité limitée (SARL) structure, which is the equivalent of an LLC.
+Applicants must register for VAT, a process that takes four weeks, and appoint a French chartered accountant to handle company business.

-Physical office presence is mandated and the French registrar will require a copy of the agreement between the landlord and company that authorises the address to be used as the official business address.
+A copy of the agreement between the landlord and the company authorising that the company is using the address as the official business address

-Minimum available share capital is required and each shareholder has to have the percentage of total shares they hold declared, and the company has to provide proof of the capital requirement in the company bank account.
-The company must also declare when financial statements will be closed.
+There is a minimum share capital requirement, and each shareholder must declare the percentage of shares they hold.
+They must provide proof of capital requirements in the corporate bank account.
+The company must also say when it will disclose its financial statements.

-The registration requires that documents are filed with the Centre de Formalités des Entreprises.
-Once this is completed, the company is published in the Official Journal and pays the registration fee and the stamp duty.
-The company will also have to register with the tax authority, appoint its director and provide the minutes of the meeting and issue any shares.
+The registration requires that you file documents with the Centre de Formalités des Entreprises (“CFE”).
+Once this is completed, the company is published in the Official Journal and pays the registration fee and stamp duty.
+The company will also have to register with the tax authority, appoint its director and provide the minutes of the meeting, as well as issue any shares.